flycheck/flycheck/doc/manual/usage.rst

 .. option:: flycheck-emacs-lisp-package-user-dir

-   The package directory for the `emacs-lisp` syntax checker.
+   The package directory for the :flyc:checker:`emacs-lisp` syntax checker.

 .. option:: flycheck-eslint-rulesdir

-   A directory with custom rules for the `javascript-eslint` syntax checker.
+   A directory with custom rules for the :flyc:checker:`javascript-eslint` syntax checker.

 .. option:: flycheck-flake8-maximum-complexity

-   The maximum McCabe complexity the `python-flake8` syntax checker allows without reporting a warning.
+   The maximum McCabe complexity the :flyc:checker:`python-flake8` syntax checker allows without reporting a warning.

 .. option:: flycheck-flake8-maximum-line-length

-   The maximum length of a line in characters the `python-flake8` syntax checker allows without reporting an error.
+   The maximum length of a line in characters the :flyc:checker:`python-flake8` syntax checker allows without reporting an error.

 .. option:: flycheck-ghc-no-user-package-database

-   Whether to disable the user package database for `haskell-ghc`.
+   Whether to disable the user package database for :flyc:checker:`haskell-ghc`.

 .. option:: flycheck-ghc-package-databases

-   A list of package database for `haskell-ghc`.
+   A list of package database for :flyc:checker:`haskell-ghc`.

 .. option:: flycheck-ghc-search-path

-   A list of module directories for the search path of `haskell-ghc`.
+   A list of module directories for the search path of :flyc:checker:`haskell-ghc`.

 .. option:: flycheck-phpcs-standard

-   The coding standard `php-phpcs` shall use.
+   The coding standard :flyc:checker:`php-phpcs` shall use.

 .. option:: flycheck-phpmd-rulesets

-   The rule sets `php-phpmd` shall use.
+   The rule sets :flyc:checker:`php-phpmd` shall use.

 .. option:: flycheck-rubocop-lint-only

-   Whether to disable style checks for `ruby-rubocop`.
+   Whether to disable style checks for :flyc:checker:`ruby-rubocop`.

 .. option:: flycheck-sass-compass

-   Whether to enable the Compass CSS framework for `sass`.
+   Whether to enable the Compass CSS framework for :flyc:checker:`sass`.

 .. option:: flycheck-scss-compass

-   Whether to enable the Compass CSS framework for `scss`.
+   Whether to enable the Compass CSS framework for :flyc:checker:`scss`.

 .. option:: flycheck-sphinx-warn-on-missing-references

-   Whether to warn about missing references in `rst-sphinx`
+   Whether to warn about missing references in :flyc:checker:`rst-sphinx`

 .. _syntax-checker-configuration-files: